-Levels of health-promoting Bifidobacteria in our body—most abundant in our colon—are very high in the first couple years of life but naturally decline as we age1.
-However, around age 50, our microbiome ideally undergoes another shift back to the Bifidobacteria-rich environment of infancy.
+Levels of health-supporting Bifidobacteria in our body—most abundant in our colon—are very high in the first couple years of life but naturally decline as we age.
+(1) However, around age 50, our microbiome ideally undergoes another shift back to the Bifidobacteria-rich environment of infancy.

-As we get older, we’re meant to have naturally higher levels of these probiotics to keep us healthy and vibrant, but things like diet, stress, medication, overzealous hygiene habits, and antibiotics in food and as medicine can deplete these important microbes.
+As we get older, we’re meant to have naturally higher levels of these friendly microbes to keep us healthy and vibrant, but things like diet, stress, medication, overzealous hygiene habits, and antibiotics in food and as medicine can deplete these important flora.

 What are Bifidobacteria?